Introduction

 Benefits of Getting a Design Patent

-There are several obvious advantages of having a design registered under the Design Act of 2000, as follows:
+There are several significant advantages to registering a design under the Design Act of 2000:

-• Legal Protection Against Design Plagiarism: The Design Registration procedure prevents other businesses from copying, reproducing, selling, or distributing items with identical designs to the original.
+- Legal Protection Against Design Plagiarism: Design registration prevents other businesses from copying, reproducing, selling, or distributing items with identical designs to the original.

-• Validity Period Extending: A design registration certificate is good for ten years.
-After the validity term has expired, it can be renewed for an additional five years.
+- Extended Validity Period: A design registration certificate is valid for ten years and can be renewed for an additional five years.

-• Conserves Creativity: Products with registered designs are globally unique, which means they have never been published in any WTO member country and have never been utilized by anybody in India.
+- Conserves Creativity: Registered designs are globally unique, meaning they have never been published in any WTO member country and have not been used by anyone in India.

 Patent Design Registration Made Easy!
 Partner With Our Legal Advisors For Comprehensive Guidance And Protect Your Intellectual Property